Federal Request for Discharge from Personal Liability Under Internal Revenue Code Section 2204 or 6905

 Historical Past-Year Versions of Federal Form 5495

-We have a total of seven past-year versions of Form 5495 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eight past-year versions of Form 5495 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2008 Form 5495